96boards/projects/home_surveillance/part-2/README.md

 ```shell
 $ mkdir dataset
 ```
-*dataset.py* script assumes /dev/video0 as the source for USB webcam.
+*dataset.py* script tries to auto detect the source for USB webcam.
 It could be different on each board.
-For finding the correct video source, execute the following command:
+For finding the correct video source, the script sends the following command to the operating system:

 ```shell
 $ ls -lrt /dev/video*